 - High-quality habitat for nesting - Plentiful food and water resources nearby throughout the spring, summer, and fall - An environment relatively free of pests, parasites, pathogens, and pesticides - 1.
-What are three factors you think might have a negative impact on bumble bee populations? - 2.
-Which, if any, of these factors are related to human actions?
-List these factors below and discuss them with a partner.
+What are three factors you think might have a negative impact on bumble bee populations?
+Student answers will vary.
+Accept all reasonable answers. - Which, if any, of these factors are related to human actions?
+Discuss these factors with a partner.
+Student answers will vary.
+Accept all reasonable answers.